veganhacktivists/documentation/README.md

 When you have free time to volunteer with us and take on something to work on, please feel free to reach out to your PL.
 We're ecstatic to hear from you and would be happy to tell you what needs to be done and how we can help you out.
 We try to keep the Trello boards as up to date as possible but you're encouraged to ping if you want the most up to date info.

-We have people from all walks of life volunteer.
-Some are fairly new to Laravel and Git.
-This isn't a paid position and we don't judge you, please don't hesitate to try to help.
-We would love your contributions.
-Please don't feel like we'll judge you. 💖

 Here's our ideal workflow:

 ```bash